apple-oss-distributions/gcc/gcc/config/arm/arm.md

 ; scheduling of writes.

 ; Classification of each insn
-;; ALQAAHIRA LOCAL begin v7 support.
-Merge from Codesourcery ; Note: vfp.md has different meanings for some of these, and some further ; types as well.
-See that file for details.
-;; ALQAAHIRA LOCAL end v7 support.
-Merge from Codesourcery ; alu		any alu  instruction that doesn't hit memory or fp ;		regs or have a shifted source operand
+; alu		any alu  instruction that doesn't hit memory or fp ;		regs or have a shifted source operand
 ; alu_shift	any data instruction that doesn't hit memory or fp